 What if I miss a class (or cannot complete a class) because I give birth early or was sick?
 Refunds (less a $25 administration fee) are given up to two weeks prior to class start date.
-There are no refunds after that point but arrangements may be made for a private or online class instead.
+There are no refunds after that point.
+If you miss a class, arrangements may be made to catch you up on the information that was missed.

 Once you begin a class or a series of classes, there is no refund for not completing the class(s).